 Answer: You must have deposited in your EFT Sweep Account at least the Total Due Amount for the previous week as stated in your weekly invoice, plus any fee that your bank may charge your account.
 SCEL will sweep your account each Wednesday.

 How many non-sufficient funds/other non-sweep notifications may occur before my license is revoked by the Lottery?

-Answer: SCEL can revoke a retailer’s license after three (3) non‑sufficient funds letters in any 12‑month period.
+Answer: SCEL will revoke a retailer’s license after four (4) non‑sufficient funds letters in any 12‑month period.